Oenologist

 Podcast Folissimo

-The idea was developed with restaurateurs from Zermatt & Saas-Fee.
-The label shows the Matterhorn, Allalin & a mystical female figure.
+With podcast Folissimo: idea with restaurateurs from Zermatt & Saas-Fee, label shows Matterhorn, Allalin and mystical woman.

 Podcast Les Pyramides